gap-packages/RAMEGA/README.md

 If you have used this package, please let us know by sending us an email.
-If you  have found important features missing or if there is a bug, we would appreciate it very much if you send us an email.
+If you  have found important features missing or if there is a bug, we would appreciate it very much if you send us an email

 Victor Bovdi   <vbovdi@gmail.com>
 Vasyl Laver     <vasyl.laver@uzhnu.edu.ua>

+or use the issue tracker: https://github.com/gap-packages/Thelma/issues

 Contents
 --------